-La Crescent, Frontenac, Frontenac gris, and Marquette grapes are all wine grapes developed by the University of Minnesota.
+La Crescent, Frontenac (aka Frontenac noir), Frontenac gris, Marquette, and Itasca grapes are all wine grapes developed by the University of Minnesota.

-La Crescent, Frontenac gris, and Marquette grape vines are protected by United States Plant Patents or Plant Variety Rights in other countries.
+La Crescent, Frontenac gris, Marquette, and Itasca grape vines are protected by United States Plant Patents or Plant Variety Rights in other countries.
 Propagation of these vines without a license is prohibited, even if you want to propagate only one vine.

 Propagation reporting for Frontenac grape is managed through cooperation with the Minnesota Nursery Research Corporation (MNRC).
 Fees of $0.25 per plant are collected to help fund plant breeding efforts at the University of Minnesota, and foster the development of successful new plant introductions.

-- If you are interested in obtaining a license to grow La Crescent, Frontenac gris and Marquette grape vines please contact Office for Technology Commercialization via our licensing page.
+- If you are interested in obtaining a license to grow La Crescent, Frontenac gris, Marquette or Itasca grape vines please contact Office for Technology Commercialization via our licensing page.

-- If are you interested in propagating Frontenac grapes please support Unveristy research through the MNRC by contacting John Daniels, Secretary-Treasurer, MNRC, by email at JDaniels@bachmans.com.
+- If are you interested in propagating Frontenac grapes please support University research through the MNRC by contacting Doug Danielsen, Secretary-Treasurer, MNRC, by email at firstname.lastname@example.org.